Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 |:--:|
 | <b>Dimensionality Reduction Algorithm Selection.
 Image by Author</b>|

-Note, that almost every algorithm has many variations, and there are a lot of others less popular algorithms, like:
+Note, that almost every algorithm has many variations, and there are a lot of other less popular algorithms, like:
 - *Non-negative matrix factorization (NMF)*
 - *Random Projections*
 - *Linear Discriminant Analysis (LDA)*